QMA vs. QCMA and Pseudorandomness: Quantum pseudorandomness conjectures

-The pseudorandomness conjecture in the random oracle model (\Cref{conj:simplified}) is very similar to Conjecture 4 from~\cite{guo2021unifying}, which was shown to imply the Aaronson-Ambainis conjecture~\cite{aaronson2009need}.
-We present a self-contained proof that \Cref{conj:simplified} also implies a particular reformulation of the Aaronson-Ambainis conjecture (i.e. Conjecture 3 of~\cite{guo2021unifying}).
+The pseudorandomness conjecture in the random oracle model (\Cref{conj:simplified}) is very similar to Conjecture 4 from~\cite{guo2021unifying}, which was shown to imply that quantum query algorithms can be efficiently simulated by classical deterministic algorithms over the uniform distribution (this is the main quantum computing consequence of the Aaronson-Ambainis conjecture~\cite{aaronson2009need}).
+We present a self-contained proof that \Cref{conj:simplified} also implies a particular reformulation of the conjecture about classical simulability of quantum algorithms (i.e. Conjecture 3 of~\cite{guo2021unifying}).

 \begin{proposition} Assume that \Cref{conj:simplified} is true.
 Let $A$ denote a $T$-query quantum algorithm that queries a uniformly-random $N$-bit string $X \in \{0,1\}^N$.
 Let $\mathrm{Var}(A)$ denote